Garfield Todd: Background

 Todd was born in Invercargill, New Zealand, in 1908.
 He was educated at Otago University, Glen Leith Theological College, and the University of the Witwatersrand.
+At Glen Leith, he took homiletics, elocution and logic.
 In 1932 he married Jean Grace Wilson, with whom he had three daughters.

 Todd emigrated to Southern Rhodesia from New Zealand in 1934 as a Protestant missionary and ran the Dadaya New Zealand Churches of Christ Mission school.
 One of the primary-school teachers in his charge was Robert Mugabe.
 Though he had no formal medical training, Todd and his wife, Grace, set up a clinic where he delivered hundreds of babies and treated minor injuries.
 His ranch, Hokonui, was named after the hills in his home province of Southland.

 Political involvement

 In 1948 Todd won election to parliament.
 He succeeded Sir Godfrey Martin Huggins as leader of the United Rhodesia Party and Prime Minister of Southern Rhodesia in 1953 when Huggins became the inaugural Prime Minister of the newly established Federation of Rhodesia and Nyasaland in 1953.
-At the same time the United Rhodesia Party became the United Federal Party.

 From 1955 to 1960 Todd served as first vice-president of the World Convention of Churches of Christ.